 Andy Warhol loved cats, reputedly keeping as many as twenty-five in the Lexington Avenue apartment he shared with his mother.
-The book comprises sixteen lithographs of cats, each named Sam, and a seventeenth simply captioned ‘One Blue Pussy’.
+The book comprises sixteen lithographs of cats, each named Sam, and a seventeenth simply captioned ‘One Blue Pussy’ (plus the cover makes a total of 18 watercolors).
 Warhol’s affectionate studies are full of whimsy, depicting cats in various postures of play and repose.
-It is not entirely clear, however, if we are looking at sixteen different cats, or sixteen drawings of one cat.
+It is not entirely clear, however, if we are looking at different cats, or instead multiple images of the same cat.

 Very few copies of the book were sold, most were given away as gifts to friends and clients.
 The coloring of the lithographs was done at "coloring parties" with Warhol's friends, a precursor of the collective approach that characterized much of Warhol's career.
 The calligraphy is by Julia Warhola, Warhol's mother.
 This is among the most significant American artist books of the period, and was reproduced in facsimile by Random House in 1987.